cinnamonmanrng/cooking_chef/README.md

 - Fixed a bug that caused lootboxes to only provide the same item over and over again
 - Added a rating display for save slot 2 and 3 that was missing before
 - Added a 41% chance to get a mythical lootbox at recipe rating 5
-### Build 1.1 MacOS
-- Created a version for MacOS
-  - Tutorial cannot be played as keyboard module does not work properly within MacOS as of yet
 </br>
 Thank you for reading this and downloading my game, I hope you enjoy it :smiley: